awesomephant/blog/posts/everything-i-know-about-alt-text.md

 ## Can we automate this?

-Some people do, notably [Facebook and its properties](https://www.facebook.com/help/216219865403298).
+Some people do, notably [Facebook and its properties](https://www.facebook.com/help/216219865403298) and [Microsoft Edge](https://www.theverge.com/2022/3/18/22984474/microsoft-edge-automatic-image-labels-accessibility-feature).

 The problem with these systems isn't just that they have no way of knowing what you were trying to communicate with a particular image.
 They just produce a more [or less accurate](https://cripritual.com/haagaard/) visual description of it, which isn't always what your readers need.
+Still, in most situations it's probably better than having no description at all.

 ## Further reading